HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    cm repo refresh slingshot-host-software-repo
    ```

-4. Create a new repo group and add Slingshot, Distro Base-OS, OS Updates, Cluster Manager, and MPI Repo's.
+4. Create a new repo group and add Slingshot, Distro Base-OS, OS Updates, Cluster Manager, MPI Repos, and DKMS.

+   **NOTE:** SHS uses DKMS as the default mechanism for installing the kernel driver.
+DKMS is not included by default and must be obtained separately.
+You can source it from your distribution's package manager or an external repository.
+After obtaining DKMS, create a custom repository for it.

    ```screen
    cm repo group add slingshot-host-software-repo-group --repos slingshot-host-software-repo